chili-chips-ba/openCologne/README.md

 <b>Play 2</b> - Port to GateMate a selected subset of four simpler examples from the <a href="https://github.com/emard/ulx3s-misc/tree/master/examples">ULX3S-MISC</a> portfolio.
 The goal is to enable support for a few standard PMODs and peripherals, mostly GPIO-based, including HyperRAM.

-<b>Play 3</b> - Design extension PMODs for GateMate, to so complement the set of peripherals we can test it with.
+<b>Play 3</b> - To complement the set of peripherals we can test GateMate with, design some extension PMOD PCBs for it.

 <h3>Level II - Bread and Butter</h3>